wp-plugins/woocommerce-admin-input-masks/readme.txt

 Woocommerce simply doesn't use any type of mask on the admin side.
 So while you are registering your products, you can mistype your price by accident, for example typing a letter instead of a number, or using a wrong decimal separator.

-Whenever it's possible, this plugin creates masks using native Woocommerce configurations that are already in use on the front end, so they can work on the admin side too.
+Whenever it's possible, this plugin creates masks using native Woocommerce configurations that are already in use on the front end, so it can work on the admin side too.

+[WooCommerce](http://wordpress.org/extend/plugins/woocommerce/) must be installed and active.

+### Description in portuguese: ###

+O plugin do Woocommerce simplesmente não usa nenhuma máscara para os campos que estão no admin.
+Então as vezes sem querer, você pode acabar digitando o preço de um produto errado, colocando uma letra no lugar de um número ou usando uma vírgula no lugar de um ponto.

+Sempre que possível, esse plugin cria máscaras usando as próprias configurações do Woocommerce que já funcionam no front end, de maneira que funcionem também no admin

 #### Credits: ####
 [Autonumeric jQuery plugin](http://www.decorplanit.com/plugin/)